-On January 6, 2017, Atmos Pipeline - Texas ("Atmos") filed with the Commission a statement of intent to change its rate city gate service ("CGS") and rate pipeline transportation ("PT")-and related riders (the "SOI").
-Atmos was required to file this SOI because it had exhausted all allowable GRIP filings since its last full rate case in 2011.
+Atmos Pipeline - Texas ("Atmos") was required to file this full rate case because it had exhausted all allowable GRIP filings since its last full rate case in 2011.
+Ten parties intervened, including Commission Staff, with numerous contested issues.
 The deadline for Commission action is August 1, 2017.

-Ten parties intervened, including Commission Staff.
-Highlights of Atmos's requested relief include:
+Atmos's requested relief includes:

-- increased annual base revenues by \$80,750,312; - a return on equity ("ROE") set at 13.5 percent-an increase from the current 11.8 percent; - a capital structure consistent with its parent company, Atmos Energy- 40.17 percent long-term debt and 59.83 percent common equity; - maintaining its current rate design, but with transmission capacity costs allocated based on Maximum Daily Quantity ("MDQ"), rather than the previous/current Maximum Daily Usage ("MDU"), and a 75-percent adjustment to the Rate PT customers' MDQ capacity cost allocation factor; - continuation of its Equal Life Group ("ELG") depreciation method, along with new depreciation rates; - incentive compensation consistent with prior Atmos dockets; - the same treatment of accumulated deferred income taxes ("ADIT") that the Commission approved in Atmos's last full rate case; - continuation of its "Rider REV Other Revenue" tracking mechanism and other tariffs, with certain amendments; and - recovery of reasonable rate case expenses.
+- increased annual base revenues by \$80,750,312; - a return on equity ("ROE") set at 13.5 percent-an increase from the current 11.8 percent; - a capital structure consistent with its parent company, Atmos Energy- 40.17 percent long-term debt and 59.83 percent common equity; - maintaining its current rate design, but with transmission capacity costs allocated based on Maximum Daily Quantity ("MDQ"), rather than the previous/current Maximum Daily Usage ("MDU"), and a 75-percent adjustment to the Rate PT customers' MDQ capacity cost allocation factor; - continuation of its Equal Life Group ("ELG") depreciation method, along with new depreciation rates; - incentive compensation consistent with prior Atmos dockets; - the same treatment of accumulated deferred income taxes ("ADIT") that the Commission approved in Atmos's last full rate case; and - continuation of its "Rider REV Other Revenue" tracking mechanism and other tariffs, with certain amendments.